Data-Science-for-Scientists-ATL/DataSci4ScienceATL-blog-source/README.md

 If you clone this repo, you'll need to pull in the submodules with an update:
 `$ git submodule update --init --recursive`

 The Makefile (also adapated from Jake Vanderplas) enables one-liners for viewing changes locally and for pushing to the Github pages repo from the source repo.
 To see how:
 `$ Makefile help`

-On Windows you can run `view-local.bat` to  `push-to-github.bat` to achieve approximately the same thing.
+On Windows you can run `view-local.bat` and one of the  `push-to-github.bat` scripts to achieve approximately the same thing.